recommenders-team/recommenders/GLOSSARY.md

 * Knowledge graph data: A knowledge graph is a directed heterogeneous graph in which nodes correspond to entities (items or item attributes) and edges correspond to relations [5].

-* Long tail products: Typically, the shape of items interacted in retail follow a long tail distribution [1,2]....
+* Long tail items: Typically, the item interaction distribution has the form of long tail, where items in the tail have a small number of interactions, corresponding to unpopular items, and items in the head have a large number of interactions [1,2].
+From the algorithmic point of view, items in the tail suffer from the cold-start problem, making them hard for recommendation systems to use.
+However, from the business point of view, the items in the tail can be highly profitable, since these items are less popular, business can apply a higher margin to them.
+Recommendation systems that optimize metrics like novelty and diversity, can help to find users willing to get these long tail items.

 * Multi-Variate Test (MVT): Methodology to evaluate the performance of a system in production.
 It is similar to A/B testing, with the difference that instead of having two test groups, MVT has multiples groups.